hyperspy/hyperspy/doc/user_guide/sed.rst

 Scanning Electron Diffraction (SED)
 ***********************************

-Methods to analyse scanning electron diffraction (SED) data acquired in a scanning transmission electron microscope (STEM) are described step-by-step in this chapter.
+Methods to analyse electron diffraction data acquired conventional or scanning mode of a scanning transmission electron microscope (STEM) are described in this chapter.
 These methods are specific to the signals in the :py:class:`~._signals.sed.SEDPattern` class.

 ..
 NOTE::

-    See also the `SED tutorials <http://nbviewer.ipython.org/github/hyperspy/hyperspy-	demos/blob/master/electron_microscopy/SED/>`_ .
+    See also the `SED tutorials <http://nbviewer.ipython.org/github/hyperspy/hyperspy-demos/blob/master/electron_microscopy/SED/>`_ .

 The data used throughout the following examples can be downloaded as follows: